 Naloxone is a medicine used to treat opioid overdose.
 If taken soon enough after an opioid overdose, it can save your life.

-In Aotearoa New Zealand naloxone is available as an emergency kit or take-home kit which can come as an injection or a nose spray.
-These emergency kits are easy to use so that naloxone can administered by minimally trained laypeople (non medical) in an emergency.
+In New Zealand naloxone is available as an emergency kit or take-home kit which can come as an injection or a nasal spray.
+These emergency kits are easy to use so anyone can give naloxone in an emergency.

 On this page, you can find the following information:

 - When to use naloxone for an opioid overdose?

 - How do I use naloxone for an opioid overdose?

 - Do I still need to call the paramedics if naloxone has worked?

 - Where can I get an emergency naloxone kit from?

 - Can naloxone harm someone?